Lawrenceku/Ojaa-app/README.md

 # Ojaa-app
-A demo app for shopping using React.js, Tailwindcss, and chart.js
+An app for shopping using React.js, Tailwindcss, and chart.js